-Most people want a relationship
+Most people want a relationship that’ll last.

 A happy life together is the goal.
 And, its done everyday.